Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Evaluating LLMs with

-We evaluate three Korean-specialized models: A.X-4.0-light (7B), Kanana-8B, and Exaone-4.0-32B.
-A.X-4.0~\footnote{\href{https://github.com/SKT-AI/A.X-4.0/}{https://github.com/SKT-AI/A.X-4.0/}} is reported to be further trained on a Korean corpus based on the Qwen model, whereas the training datasets for Kanana and Exaone are not disclosed.
-Nonetheless, their technical reports suggest that their Korean performance rivals or surpasses their English performance~\cite{kananallmteam2025kananacomputeefficientbilinguallanguage,LG2025exaone40}.
-The models support both Korean and English.
+We evaluate three Korean-specialized models: A.X-4.0-light (7B), Kanana-1.5-8B, and Exaone-4.0-32B.
+A.X-4.0\footnote{\href{https://github.com/SKT-AI/A.X-4.0/}{https://github.com/SKT-AI/A.X-4.0/}} is further trained on Korean data on top of Qwen.
+Kanana’s technical report also indicates stronger Korean performance and competitive English performance relative to other models across various benchmarks.~\cite{kananallmteam2025kananacomputeefficientbilinguallanguage}.

-To compare the performance of three Korean-specialized models in Korean and English against similarly sized open-source models (Qwen-3-8B and Llama-3.1-8B-instruct), we present the ranking of five models across the two languages in Table~\ref{tab:main_ko_en_ranking} (detailed results are provided in Table~\ref{tab:k_model_full} of Appendix~\ref{appendix:result_kmodels}).
-The results show that A.X-4.0-Light and Qwen-3-8B achieve the best and second-best performance in both English and Korean, but the 3rd–5th rankings differ.
-In English, Llama-3.1-Instruct-8B ranks 3rd, while in Korean, Exaone and Kanana take 3rd and 4th, with Llama ranking last.
-This implies that a language- and culture-specific approach to model training may be beneficial, given the culturally dependent nature of the task.
+Table~\ref{tab:main_ko_en_ranking} compares the three models with similarly sized open-source multilingual models (Qwen-3-8B, Llama-3.1-8B-Instruct).
+The results show that A.X-4.0-Light and Qwen-3-8B achieve the best and second-best performance in both languages, but the 3rd–5th rankings differ.
+In English, Llama-3.1-Instruct-8B ranks 3rd, while in Korean, Exaone-4.0-32B and Kanana-1.5-8B, take 3rd and 4th, with Llama-3.1-Instruct-8B ranking last.
+Full results are in Appendix~\ref{appendix:result_kmodels} (Table~\ref{tab:k_model_full}).